-Land Trust to purchase property on Pleasant Hill Road
+Land trust to purchase property on Pleasant Hill Road

 The Brunswick Record — The Times Record’s predecessor — reported in 1943 that Dionne’s purchase revitalized the dairy production on the land.
 The 347-acre farm continued to produce dairy throughout the 20th century.

-Though no solid plans have been made, the land trust has several ideas for the land, including new community education programs and land conservation efforts.
+Though no solid plans have been made, BTLT has several ideas for the land, including new community education programs and land conservation efforts.
 One idea encompassed moving the farmers market onto the new property in 2025 to create more communal spaces and decrease summer traffic near the parking lot.

 Regardless of what happens next, Walker said the trust is excited for the possibilities.